predict-legacy/PredictIO-iOS/README.md

 ```
 > You should not use TextEdit to edit the podfile because TextEdit likes to replace standard quotes with more graphically appealing quotes.
 This can cause CocoaPods to get confused and display errors, so it’s best to just use Xcode or another programming text editor.

-### If not using cocoapods
+### If not using CocoaPods
-If you don't use cocoapods, you can manually add predict.io lib to your Xcode project, see [Manual integration of PredictIO](https://github.com/predict-io/PredictIO-iOS/wiki/Manual-integration-of-PredictIO) guide for more details.
+If you don't use CocoaPods, you can manually add predict.io lib to your Xcode project, see [Manual integration of predict.io](https://github.com/predict-io/PredictIO-iOS/wiki/Manual-integration-of-PredictIO) guide for more details.

-## Getting Location Events in the Background
+### Getting Location Events in the Background
 predict.io requires location updates even when your Application is in background.
 Check out [Getting Location Events in the Background](https://github.com/predict-io/PredictIO-iOS/wiki/Getting-Location-Events-in-the-Background) for more details.

 ## API Documentation